- What Is Telemental Health?

 3. Wearables and Passive Monitoring

-More patients now have smartwatches, sleep trackers, or mood apps.
+More patients now have smartwatches, sleep trackers, or mood apps, and through the Internet of Medical Things, that data can feed directly into the therapy platform to help clinicians spot risk earlier.
 That data from these wearable apps/devices can help spot stress or relapse risk early.
 Developers who can bring that information into the therapy platform — in a way that is private and not overwhelming — make it possible for clinicians to act before a crisis happens.

 Catching problems sooner avoids expensive emergency care later.
 And with these connected tools telemental health for healthcare patients becomes more personalized and proactive over time.